galaxyproject/training-material/topics/variant-analysis/tutorials/somatic-variants/tutorial.md

 >    and the two datasets representing the tumor tissue with, *e.g.*,
 >    `#tumor`.
 >
-> 5. Import the reference genome with the `hg19` version of the sequences of human chromosomes 5, 12 and 17,
+> 5. Import the reference genome with the `hg19` version of the sequences of
+>    human chromosomes 5, 12 and 17:
 >
 >    ```
 >    https://zenodo.org/record/2582555/files/hg19.chr5_12_17.fa.gz
 >    ```
+>
+>    Make sure you specify the datatype as `fasta` in the import dialog.
 >
 >    > ### {% icon comment %} Shortcut
 >    > You can skip this step if the Galaxy server you are working on offers